 There are so many anime movies that stick with us long after the credits have finished rolling—and whenever we think back on them, they're likely to make us tear up all over again.

-Here are our picks for the saddest anime movies that are so resonant that they actually made us cry.
+Here are our picks for the saddest anime movies that are so resonant, emotional, and heartfelt that they actually made us cry.

 10. The Wind Rises (2013)